lomorage/lomo-docker/README.md

 You can add the command in "/etc/rc.local" before "exit 0" to make it run automatically after system boot.

-You can use environment variables in the container by using env file, if you use `-e  ENV_FILE`.
+You can set environment variables in the container by using env file, if you use `-e ENV_FILE`.

-For example you can have the following in the env file to customize the webpage footer.
+For example you can have the following in the env file (check "[lomod.env](lomod.env)" to customize the webpage footer.

 ```
-LOMOW_FOOT_HTML="<a href=\"https://beian.miit.gov.cn\">粤ICP备168xxxxxxx号</a>"
+LOMOW_FOOT_HTML=<a href=https://beian.miit.gov.cn>粤ICP备168xxxxxxx号</a>
 ```

 ## Option 2